 This process of forming a clot and activating platelets involves a number of proteins made by the body.
 Genetic variants, of course, cause some people to have different clotting factors, which can increase the risk of small blood clots.

 This article digs into just two of the genes involved in creating a blood clot.
 I’ll explain how a low platelet count can be caused by increased platelet activation due to increased von Willebrand factor or decreased ADAMTS13.
 If you are interested, this may tie in with my article on Adenovirus-vector vaccines, blood clots, and platelets.

 Von Willebrand factor is one component of the blood clotting cascade.
 Epithelial cells that line the blood vessels release von Willebrand factor, which can bind to platelets.
 Platelets can also release von Willebrand factor (VWF).

-VWF is a protein that can have multiple sizes, such as ultra-large multimeric glycoprotein – meaning that it can be a bigger conglomeration of von Willebrand factor protein or it can be broken up into smaller molecules.
+VWF is a protein that can have multiple sizes, such as ultra-large multimeric glycoproteins – meaning that it can be a bigger conglomeration of von Willebrand factor protein, or it can be broken up into smaller molecules.

 Size is important here.
 Ultra-large von Willebrand factor is very reactive and could cause unwanted blood clotting.
 The body modulates the reactivity by breaking it into smaller fragments, which are less reactive.[ref]

 Blood type and VWF:

 While von Willebrand factor is being synthesized, it interacts with certain glycans that are also important in your blood type.

 People with type O blood have lower average levels of von Willebrand factor.[ref]
 A rare blood type called Bombay blood group is linked to even lower VWF levels.[ref]